Vedantgotra/project-managment/update.md

-Majorly We Have To Work On Some Points :
+Majorly We Have To Work On Some Points : <br/>
-Create Group Of Peoples and assigned them task create user fuctionality Of project leader with his Team Assign a project ForceFully..
+Create Group Of Peoples and assigned them task<br/>
+create user fuctionality Of project leader with his Team <br/>
+Assign a project ForceFully..<br/>